ChudisheMorskoe/FIleSorter/README.md

 👋 Hi there!
 Thanks for exploring the File Sorter project.

-File Sorter is a handy utility designed to bring order to your Downloads folder by organizing files based on their formats.
-Additionally, it intelligently archives files that have remained untouched for more than 6 months.
-The script seamlessly runs each time your computer boots up.
+File Sorter is a handy utility designed to put your downloads folder in order by intelligently archiving files that have remained unseen for more than 6 months.
+The script runs smoothly every time your computer boots up.

 ## How to Run